DivyaKarade/OmicLearn/docs/METHODS-|-1.-Preprocessing.md

 `PowerTransformer`, can apply a power transformation for each feature in the dataset to make it more Gaussian-like and is useful when dealing with skewed datasets.
 Here, two options are available: `Yeo-Johnson`, which can work with negative data, and `Box-Cox`, that is limited to positive data.

 ### [1.
 1. 5.
 QuantileTransformer](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.QuantileTransformer.html)
-`QuantileTransformer` provided by `scikit-learn` uses quantile information to transform features to follow a gaussian distribution (Option 'Gaussian output` or a uniform output (Option 'Uniform output`).
+`QuantileTransformer` provided by `scikit-learn` uses quantile information to transform features to follow a gaussian distribution (Option `Gaussian output` or a uniform output (Option 'Uniform output`).

 ### 1. 1.
 6. Additional Notes